 Data Governance Workflows

-Requests for information and reports occur all the time at higher education institutions.
+Requests for information and reports occur all the time at organizations.
 The Data Cookbook manages these requests and makes sure that the proper individuals get notified when it is time for them to act.

 - Report Specification Request/Change Workflow